nteract/papermill/docs/usage-parameterize.rst

-Gernerally,the first workflow step when using papermill is to parameterize the notebook.
+Generally,the first workflow step when using papermill is to parameterize the notebook.

 To do this, you will tag notebook cells with ``parameters``.
 These ``parameters`` are later used when the notebook is executed or run.